 With the exception of Trump, Netflix is grouping Jesus with superheroes.
 Are they trying to imply Jesus was never real?
 Blasphemy!
 Do your history, Netflix.
 Jesus is more real than the superheroes you suggested.
 Otherwise, if you had paired up Jesus with the likes of Stan Lee, then all is forgiven.
 You have my blessing for a Stan Lee documentary.

-Later on, I came across The Secrets of Noah’s Ark, an interesting tale of archeologists that throughout history that have tried to piece together (pun intended) what went into the construction of the actual arc.
+Later, I came across The Secrets of Noah’s Ark, an interesting tale of archeologists that throughout history that have tried to piece together (pun intended) what went into the construction of the actual arc.
 I was a bit perplexed at the idea that some archeologists were reading off bits and pieces of various tablets, believed to be the “how-to” manual of constructing such entity, and they were interpreting them in different ways.
 This demonstrates that conflicting interpretations have the ability to create chaos.
 After all, I would hardly consider the new age arc as a reconstruction.
 The “how-to” manual is broken up into hundreds of pieces, and you’ve got old man eyes trying to decipher the tablet’s inscription.
 Even if it’s deciphered properly, can one really consider it as a “reimagining ” when you are using power tools to construct it in the first place?
-Come on!

 It’s pronounced JUDA-ism…..not JUDI-ism.